-If you can't visit Valencia for Las Fallas, then this museum full of the festival's ninots (giant puppets or dolls) is a must!
+If you can't visit Valencia for Las Fallas, then this museum full of the festival's ninots (sculpture caricatures) is a must.

-Each year, by popular vote, one ninot is “pardoned” from the traditional burning on 19th March and added to the museum’s collection.
+Each year, hundreds of ninots are put on display at a special exhibition and visitors vote for their favourites, which then escape from the traditional burning on 19th March and are added to the museum’s collection.

-The Fallero Museum is located in an old inn, which later housed a barracks and military prison.
+The Fallero Museum – or Museo Faller de Valencia – is located in an old inn, which later housed a barracks and military prison.

 How to get there: